+Table 7 reports the estimated parameters of the models with different dependent variables.
+We construct the models with and without category dummy variables.
+For example, we regress the percentage improvement of the MASE by the ADL-intra-EWC model over the ADL-intra model on the five factors.
+The estimate of the parameter “Randomness and growth” is positive (e.g., 0.004) and statistical significant (e.g., p-value<0.000).
+For robustness, we regress the same dependent variable on the five factors with category dummy variables and we find that the estimate for “Randomness and growth” stays positive (e.g., 0.003) and statistical significant (e.g., p-value= 0.001).
+We also explore the determinants of the percentage improvement of the MASE by the ADL-own-EWC model (compared to the ADL-own model), the ADL-intra-IC model (compared to the ADL-intra model), and the ADL-own-IC model (compared to the ADL-own model).

+We have the following findings: i) the estimates for the factor “Randomness and growth” are all positive and statistically significant.
+This suggests that our proposed models tend to be more advantageous for the SKU’s which are difficult to forecast and exhibiting a trend in sales. ii) The ADL-intra-IC model and the ADL-own-IC model tend to have disadvantages for the SKU’s with a high proportion of outliers and general variations and for the SKU’s with the high central tendency of sales.
+This may indicate that the ‘intercept correction’ for the bias can be submerged by high sales pikes which are usually ‘outliers’ and caused by promotions.
+For simplicity, we only show the results for the MASE and when the horizon is one to eight weeks ahead.
+The results are consistent across all the error measures and all the forecast horizons.
+This indicates that we may pre-test these features of the SKU and then determine the optimal sales forecasting method specifically for that SKU.

 Conclusions, limitations and future research

 Grocery retailers have been struggling with producing accurate sales forecasts to effectively manage their inventory planning and customer satisfaction.
 In practice, many retailers use simple univariate models with adjustments for incoming promotional events.
-Some recent studies focused on taking advantage of the impact of promotional activities.
-For example, Gur Ali et al. (2009) proposed models with sophisticated function forms (e.g., the regression tree model) with the price and promotional information of the focal product.
-Huang et al. (2014) incorporated the competitive promotional information within the same product category by resorting to variable selection methods and the principle component analysis which mitigated the problem of high dimensionality.
-Ma et al. (2016) integrated the promotional information both within the same product category and across difficult product categories.
+Some recent studies have focussed on explicitly using the impact of promotional activities to build the forecasting models.
+For example, Gur Ali et al. (2009) use the regression tree model with the price and promotional information of the focal SKU.
+Huang et al. (2014) show, by using a variable selection approach, the benefit of using competitive promotional information within the same product category and resorting to variable selection methods and the principle component analysis which mitigates the problem of high dimensionality.
+Ma et al. (2016) integrate the promotional information both within the same product category and across different product categories.

-These conventional forecasting models all presume invariant effect of marketing activities such as price reductions and feature and display promotions which may actually change over time because of the impact of many influencing factors including the change of economic condition, the change of the consumer taste, and new competition entry etc. However, the data for these influencing factors may not be available.
-As a result, the conventional models will be subject to structural break and potentially generate biased and less accurate forecasts.
+These conventional forecasting models all presume the time-invariant effect of marketing activities such as price reductions and feature and display promotions which may actually change over time because of the impact of external factors including a change in economic conditions, the change of the consumer taste, and new competition entry etc. However, the data on these factors is not always available to incorporate into the model.
+Or, we do not actually know which of these external factors are actually causing the structural break.
+As a result, the conventional models with the data that is used in building these models will be subject to a structural break and potentially generate biased and consequently produce less accurate forecasts.